-Bed rest for a minimum of three months and chemotherapy for at least six months postoperatively are considered necessary.
-More prolonged chemotherapy than six months is perhaps a rule and we tend possibly to keep these patients in hospital a little longer than average.
-This is because there seems to us to be less chance of adequate, regular, routine follow-up among the Indian and Eskimo patients.
+Bed rest for a minimum of three months and chemotherapy for at least six months posteratively are considered necessary.
+More prolonged chemotherapy than six months is chaps a rule and we tend possibly to keep these patients in hospital a little longer than erage.
+This is because there seems to us to be less chance of adequate, regular, routine low-up among the Indian and Eskimo patients.